 Figure 11 shows the full set of StarAlignment settings I used for Anis’ data.
 Drag the ‘New Instance’ icon (the small triangle on the lower left) from the StarAlignment process to the left image panel (which I called ‘t1’).
 You should get a new registered image that looks something like Figure 12.
 Repeat the process for all panels, adjusting the preview appropriately.

 The next thing we need to do is match the intensities of the two images so that GradientMergeMosaic (GMM) can do a better job at merging the panels.
 Normally I would use the LinearFit process for this, but it has one big issue.
 When it adjusts the image it can raise the background level as part of the fit.
 This does not play well with GMM which requires the parts of the image that do not contain data to be entirely black.
-In order to get around this I wrote my own linear fit script which you can download here (right click and tell it to ‘Save As’).
+In order to get around this I wrote my own linear fit script which you can download here (click the link, then click the download button – do not copy and paste the text).
 To install it, copy it into your PixInsight/src/scripts folder then go to SCRIPTS->’Feature Scripts…’ and click ‘Add’ button.
 It will ask you for the directory, point it to your PixInsight/src/scripts folder and hit OK.
 It should find the script and make it available in the SCRIPT menu.
 It will show up under Utilities->’dnaLinearFit 0.1′.

 Before we launch it, let’s make sure the images have the same ScreenTransferFunction (STF) stretch applied.
 By the way, all the images in this tutorial have had an STF auto stretch applied so the data is visible since the data is still linear.
 Once you have STF process up, apply a stretch to the right panel, then drag the ‘New instance’ icon from the STF window to the left panel.
 This will apply the same STF stretch to the left panel.
 In my case the left panel is much brighter so it shows up as almost white.
 This isn’t really a problem as STF does not modify the data, it just alters how it is displayed.